Non-engagement letters are exactly what they sound like: the opposite of an engagement letter. Here’s why sending them is a very good idea.

 But have you given much thought to the potential clients who ultimately say, “You’re not hired”?
 These non-clients can come back and bite you if you’re not careful.

-Unfortunately, if we’re not hired after the initial discussion with a potential client, most of us move on with our business and don’t give them another thought.
+Unfortunately, if we’re not hired after the initial consultation with a potential client, most of us move on with our business and don’t give them another thought.
 Before you move on next time, think about sending out a non-engagement letter, or a letter of closure.

 What Is a Non-Engagement Letter?